STOP here to find some interesting facts on the Norwegian economy and a few tidbits about Norway's history.

 When international disasters occur, this little country, about 5 million strong, is one of the first nations on the scene with food, medicine, clothing, monies, and workers.
 Per capita, the Norwegian people are close to the top in supplying aid around the world.

 Personally, I believe, giving is the main criterion for any country or person to obtain wealth.
 However, that is my personal belief, not a worldwide known fact.
 Nevertheless, generous giving seems to have been proven to be multiplied back to the giver in most instances, time and time again.
 A Bird's Eye View into the Norwegian Economy and

 The Norwegian per capita income ranks among the world's highest.
 North Sea oil and gas fields are one of the cornerstones of the Norwegian economy.

 Norway also produce pulp and paper, forestry, mining, and manufacturing, and is a major player in the worldwide shipping industry.

 Norway's Water and Hydroelectric Power adds to the Norwegian Economy.

-The Norwegian Economy also benefits from the overwhelming resource of water which produces hydroelectric power.
-Their Electric production more than supplying the needs of the Norwegian consumer so surplus electric power is exported to neighboring European countries.
+The Norwegian Economy also benefits from the overwhelming resource of water that produces hydroelectric power.
+Their Electric production is more than supplying the needs of the Norwegian consumer so surplus electric power is exported to neighboring European countries.

-Traditionally, however, the country's economy also relies heavily on their mega fishing industry with about 90 percent of its catch exported - with the important cod and salmon being in the lead.
+Traditionally, however, the country's economy also relies heavily on its mega fishing industry with about 90 percent of its catch exported - with the important cod and salmon being in the lead.

 is a growth sector, with government assistance, and Norway is the world's leading producer and exporter of fresh and smoked salmon.